 - a person authorised by the company to receive protected disclosures;

-- a supervisor or manager of the whistleblower who is an employee of the company;
+- a senior manager of the whistleblower who is an employee of the company;

 - a lawyer, for the purpose of legal representation or legal representation regarding the whistleblower protections; and